 Call 678-443-4000 today for an appointment!

 Intravenous detoxification can rid your body of harmful environmental toxins.
 It can help with chronic diseases associated with environmental toxins.
 Book your IV Detox treatment today.
 No consult is necessary.

 Environmental ToxinsTesting- it is important to be tested to see if you have been exposed to a toxin.
 It is important to test because it is impossible to know what toxins you have been exposed to that may be affecting your health.

 Avoidance- it is impossible to avoid all environmental toxins but it is important to limit your exposure.

-Tips for avoiding environmental toxins include: drinking filtered water, buying organic foods, using all natural household, cosmetic and hygiene products, buying free range hormone free meats, eggs and diary products, avoiding farm raised fish, synthetic fragrances, fluoride toothpaste, processed foods, artificial additives and preservatives, testing household water testing for pollutants and installing home water and air filter systems.
+Tips for avoiding environmental toxins include: drinking filtered water, buying organic foods, using all-natural household, cosmetic and hygiene products, buying free-range hormone-free meats, eggs and dairy products, avoiding farm-raised fish, synthetic fragrances, fluoride toothpaste, processed foods, artificial additives and preservatives, testing household water testing for pollutants and installing home water and air filter systems.

 IV nutritional therapy can be used to remove and treat toxins from the body when medically indicated.

 Hair Loss Treatment